How to Make Money as a Stay-at-Home Mom

 The beauty of the job is that it can be done from home, and it can be done on a freelance basis -- some gigs last a day, some for weeks or months.
-The median salary for this position is $15.57 an hour, and like any assistant, virtual ones need to be good on the computer, well organized and deliver what is asked.
+The median salary for this position is $15.65 an hour, and like any assistant, virtual ones need to be good on the computer and well-organized and deliver what is asked.
 Having a good phone and email manner helps.
 You can kick off your job search by looking for “virtual assistant” on job sites such as FlexJobs, Upwork, Remote.co, ZipRecruiter and Freelancer.com.Related: 10 Lucrative Side Gigs for Millennials Looking to Earn Extra Money

 While you can always go the route of running a daycare business from your home, that would require ramp up time and the proper state licenses and permits.
 (Researching the National Database of Child Care Licensing Regulations can help you figure that out.)
 However, if you wish to skip the hassle of running a daycare business, then stick to babysitting and make sure that you’re not mistakenly running a daycare business.
 For instance, in New York State, “Any child day care program planning to serve three or more children for more than three hours a day on a regular basis must obtain a license or registration.”

 You can offer your childcare services through word of mouth as well as through social media and personal networks.
-Put up flyers or signs where parents would be, like at schools and local stores that carry kid products or specialize in kid activities.
+Put up flyers or signs where parents would be, such as at schools and local stores that carry children's products or specialize in kid activities.
 Get permission first.

 Also, try leveraging online job marketplaces such as Care.com, Urbansitter.com and Sittercity.com, which connect childcare and babysitting professionals with jobs.
 Or you can look on Snagajob, a general jobs website for hourly work.